AtIgnister/rmmvLoader/README.md

 Another caveat is that right now you cant modify plugin parameters.
 That will also change soon (hopefully).
 If you still want to use this as-is, I'd recommend putting all plugins that have plugins parameters into the standard plugins folder.
-You can use rmmvLoader and the regular plugin rmmv plugin loader at the same time, they both just load plugins by adding them as script tags.
+You can use rmmvLoader and the regular rmmv plugin loader at the same time, they both just load plugins by adding them as script tags.

 # TODO:
 - [ ] Automatically generate include.json